Drifting away are my thoughts

 Part: 1 – Dahisar – Mumbai

 There are cluster of slums in and around the Dahisar stretch and we visited one of the them with the help and support of local Co-operator.
-After we reached the slums, we saw that many people were noticing the SWACCH EXPRESS BUS and were curious about what was going on, we all tried our bit to make them comfortable and went on to explain them to come and know about the SWACCH BANEGA India campaign and how it is related to everyone of us.
+After we reached the slums, we saw that many people were noticing the SWACHH EXPRESS BUS and were curious about what was going on, we all tried our bit to make them comfortable and went on to explain them to come and know about the SWACHH BANEGA India campaign and how it is related to everyone of us.
 One by one people started to gather and a message across the slum was floated to which many came to attend what we had to convey them

-Mr. Vinod Kumar Pathak of feedback foundation started speaking and educating people about the message of Swacch Banega India campaign and why cleanliness, basic hygiene such has hand washing, personal sanitation and toilets within the slum/premises are essential for eliminating major diseases and for a better and cleaner tomorrow.
+Mr. Vinod Kumar Pathak of feedback foundation started speaking and educating people about the message of Banega Swachh India campaign and why cleanliness, basic hygiene such has hand washing, personal sanitation and toilets within the slum/premises are essential for eliminating major diseases and for a better and cleaner tomorrow.

 People started to take more interest in his speech and how he was putting the message forward, why defecate in open is effecting them and why is there a need for proper sanitation and toilets, to which they also interacted and asked many question and shared their grievances, some of the major issues were: